Engee documentation

 • Т — temperature;

-The Variable mass parameter allows you to specify whether the mass remains constant or changes during the simulation.:
+Parameter Variable mass allows you to specify whether the mass remains constant or changes during the simulation:

-• Turned off — the thermal mass remains constant during the simulation.
+• If the check box is unchecked, the thermal mass remains constant during the simulation.

-• Enabled — the thermal mass may change during the simulation.
-When this option is selected, the Mass parameter is replaced by the Minimum mass parameter, and the unit has two additional input ports: Mdot, which sets the change in thermal mass, and Tin, which sets the temperature of the incoming mass.
+• If the check box is checked, the thermal mass may change during the simulation.
+When selecting this option, the parameter Mass replaced by the parameter Minimum mass, and the unit has two additional input ports: Mdot, which sets the change in thermal mass, and Tin, which sets the temperature of the incoming mass.
 The value of the signal on the Tin port does not affect the results if the mass does not change or decreases.

-Use the Variable mass option to model systems in which the mass changes, but the geometric effects remain insignificant, for example, a washing machine fills up, heats up, and then empties with different amounts of liquid per cycle.
+Use the option Variable mass for modeling systems in which the mass changes, but the geometric effects remain insignificant, for example, a washing machine is filled, heated, and then emptied with different amounts of liquid per cycle.

 By default, the unit has one thermal port.
-Since the positive direction of the unit is from the port to the unit, the heat flow will be positive if it flows into the unit.
+Since the positive direction of the block is from the port to the block, the heat flow will be positive if it flows into the block.

 In some tasks, it is customary to display the mass sequentially with other elements in the block diagram.
-To support this option, you can use the Number of graphical ports parameter, which allows you to display another port.
+To support this option, you can use the parameter Number of graphical ports, which allows you to display another port.
 The two-port option is purely graphical: both ports have the same temperature, so the unit functions the same way, regardless of whether it has one or two ports.
-The block icon changes depending on the value of the Variable mass and Number of graphical ports parameters.
+The block icon changes depending on the value of the parameters Variable mass and Number of graphical ports.

 Ports